geertj/restful-api-design/resources.rst

 Based on my experience, I have developed a strong conviction that the JSON data model has just the right "richness" so that it is an ideal data model for RESTful resources.
-I would recommend everybody to use it.
+I would recommend that everybody use it.

 In JSON, just three types of data exist: